acidbubbles/vam-timeline/README.md

 ![VamTimeline Params Tab](screenshots/atom-params-ui.png)

+### Known issues

+- Some morphs conflict with each other.
+For example, the `Right Hand Grasp` controls the thumb, so the `Right Thumb Grasp` morphs will be ignored when the former is animated.

 ## Development

 The paths to the VaM dll files are relative, so clone into `(VaM Install Folder)/Custom/Scripts/Dev/vam-timeline` for example.